thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/culture/Clothing.md

 ---
+collection: Harrypedia
-title: "Clothing in the Magical World"
+title: Clothing in the Magical World
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Mrs. Rowling insists that wizards wear robes.[^200723-4] The problem is that